-If you’re lucky enough to have the space, then a homework station can be a desk area stocked with everything they need.
+If you’re lucky enough to have space, then a homework station can be a desk area stocked with everything they need.

 However, we use our dining table for homework.
 I can’t leave the supplies on the table because we need it to… well… dine at!
-So a mobile homework station is the perfect solution for us.
+So a mobile homework station is a perfect solution for us.

-In the past I tried one of the small plastic caddies but it just wasn’t big enough.
+In the past, I tried one of the small plastic caddies but it just wasn’t big enough.
 With 3 children, all in different grades, they all have different supplies that they need.